-4 Examination structure Degr Degree-relevant examination(s) No. FME/MCE Туре Connection to course no. (if applicable) Weight in module grade 1 MCE written examination 90 min Course no. 1 50% 2 MCE written examination 90 min 2 50% Weig ht of the mo dule grade for the final overall grade 10/180 Requ ired coursew vork No. Туре Duration/ Connection to cour Scope no. (if applicable) 1 nay request preparatory reading of relevant texne hour of reading per week). kts adjacent Course no. 1 2 Lecturers may request preparatory reading of relevant texts (approx. one hour of reading per week). adjacent Course no. 2 3 Tutors may request oral presentations of about 30 minutes, preparatory reading of relevant texts (approx. one hour of reading per week), participation in group assignments, writing of reviews, essays and summaries (up to 2,000 words) or other comparable assignments.
-Course no. 3
+4 Examination structure Degr ee-relevant e xamination(s) No. FME/MCE Type Duration/Scope Connection to course no. (if applicable) Weight in module grade 1 MCE written examination 90 min Course no. 1 50% 2 MCE 90 min Course no. 2 50% Weig ht of the mo dule grade for the final overall grade 10/180 Requ ired coursew vork No. Туре Duration/ Scope Connection to course no. (if applicable) 1 Lecturers may request preparatory reading of relevant texts (approx. one hour of reading per week). adjacent Course no. 1 2 Lecturers may request preparatory reading of relevant texts (approx. one hour of reading per week). adjacent Course no. 2 3 Tutors may request oral presentations of about 30 minutes, preparatory reading of relevant texts (approx. one hour of reading per week), participation in group assignments, writing of reviews, essays and summaries (up to 2,000 words) or other comparable assignments. adjacent Course no. 3

 5 Workload credit (CP allocation)

 Da wti a .i Course no. 1 1 CP

 ipation Course no. 2 1 CP

-(attendance or contact time) Course no. 3 1 CP
+(atter idance or contact time) Course no. 3 1 CP

 D = =: and accuration of a self Course no. 1 1 CP

 , red coursework (and self- Course no. 2 1 CP

-study) Course no. 3 1 CP
+study ") Course no. 3 1 CP

 Degre e-relevant examinations Course no. 1 2 CP

 (and self-study) Course no. 2 2 CP

 Total CP 10 CP

 Awarding credit

-Academic credit is awarded upon completion of the entire module, i.e. when students have preven that they have
+A cade Academic credit is awarded upon completion of the entire module, i.e. when students have proven that they have